PRRInc/isp-merge-sort-/readme.md

 Comparison-type - Only uses a single abstract comparison operation, such as "less-than" or "equal-to" to decide what element out of two will come first in the final sorted output array.

-"Arrays of 0 or 1 item are always sorted"
+Subarrays of 0 or 1 item are always sorted.

+Contains a Recursive algorithm that continuously splits the array in half by having the mergeSort function call itself until subarrays with only 1 index each are reached.
+A recursive function calls itself until a base conditin is reach (in this case reaching subarrays with only 1 element in each---considered sorted by default), which allows it to exit out of the recursive function call loop.

 ## Algorithm Description